jiaqifengg/460-project/README.md

 # CSE 460 Project: Recipe Generator
-Recipe generator using a subset of data from RecipeNLG dataset.
+Recipe generator using a subset of data from RecipeNLG dataset(http://recipenlg.cs.put.poznan.pl/).
 Using Select2 to choose a subset of ingredients to find existing recipes.

+Setting Up With Windows:
 ```
 npm install -g bower
 pip install pipenv